+Method Description

-Method Description ITString() Constructs a null string.
+ITString() Constructs a null string.

 ITString(const char str) Constructs a string from null-terminated characters.
 This method assumes that the contents of the str buffer are in the client code set.

-ITString(const char str, ITBool in_server_codeset) Constructs a string from null-terminated characters.
-The in_server_codeset parameter specifies whether the buffer is in the server code set. operator const char () const const char Data() const Returns a pointer to null-terminated characters of the string's value or NULL.
+Method Description ITString(const char str, ITBool in_server_codeset) Constructs a string from null-terminated characters.
+The in_server_codeset parameter specifies whether the buffer is in the server code set. operator const char () const const char Data() const Returns a pointer to null-terminated characters of the value of the string or NULL.
 Do not delete this returned value. int Length() const Returns the number of multibyte characters in a string, excluding termination characters. int Size() const Returns the number of bytes in a string.

-Method Description ITString &Trim(const char pmc) Trims the single, rightmost occurrence of the character (not string) starting at c within the string encapsulated by an ITString object.
-Trim() encapsulates searching for the rightmost character (which could be a multibyte byte character in a given locale) of the encapsulated string and truncation of that character.
-The search is performed by calling ITLocale::MRScan, which in turn encapsulates calling the GLS API function ifx_gl_mbsrchr().
+ITString &Trim(const char pmc) Trims the single, rightmost occurrence of the character (not string) starting at c within the string encapsulated by an ITString object.
+Trim() encapsulates searching for the rightmost character (which can be a multibyte byte character in a given locale) of the encapsulated string and truncation of that character.
+The search is performed by calling ITLocale::MRScan , which in turn encapsulates calling the GLS API function ifx_gl_mbsrchr() .
 ITString &TrimWhite() Removes trailing white space.
 ITBool Equal(const ITString &) const ITBool Equal(const char ) const Compares this string with another.
 White space is significant.
 ITBool EqualNoCase(const ITString &) const ITBool EqualNoCase(const char ) const Compares one string with another.
 Case is not significant.
 ITBool LessThan(const ITString &) const Compares this string with another.
-White space is significant. long Hash() const Returns a long integer value suitable for determining a hash bucket using modulo operations.
-ITString & Append(const ITString &) Appends a copy of another string to this string.
+White space is significant. long Hash() const Returns a long integer value suitable for determining a hash bucket by using modulo operations.
+ITString &Append(const ITString &) Appends a copy of another string to this string.
 ITString &Append(const char ) Appends a copy of the character string to this string.
 ITString GetToken(int &) const Gets the token from the string beginning with the position specified by the integer argument.
 Token is a quoted string, number, sequence of non-blank alphanumeric characters, or any other character.
 Argument is set to the position after the token.
-ITBool IsQuoted() const Returns TRUE if the string is in single or double quotes, FALSE otherwise.
-ITBool Unquote() If the string is quoted, removes the outer quotes and returns TRUE, otherwise returns FALSE. const char Scan(const char ) const Returns a pointer to the first occurrence in the string buffer of the specified multibyte character. static const ITString Null Represents null string. inline ITBool IsNull() const Returns TRUE if string is null. int operator <opname>(const ITString &, const ITString &)</opname> Compares the two strings.
+ITBool IsQuoted() const Returns TRUE if the string is in single or double quotation marks, FALSE otherwise.
+ITBool Unquote() If the string is quoted, removes the outer quotations and returns TRUE, otherwise returns FALSE. const char Scan(const char ) const Returns a pointer to the first occurrence in the string buffer of the specified multibyte character.

+Method Description static const ITString Null Represents null string. inline ITBool IsNull() const Returns TRUE if string is null. int operator <opname>(const ITString &amp;, const ITString &amp;)</opname> Compares the two strings.
 The operators you can use for opname are: ==, !=, <, <=, >, >=.

-ITSystemNameList
+The ITSystemNameList class

-This class creates the sytem name list from the UNIX sqlhosts file or from the Windows registry entry under the HKEY_LOCAL_MACHINE\Software \Informix\SqlHosts key.
+This class creates the system name list from the UNIX sqlhosts file or from the Windows registry entry under the HKEY LOCAL MACHINE\Software \Informix\SqlHosts key.
 After you create the system name list, you can traverse it with the NextSystemName() and PreviousSystemName() methods.